 The queen-size bed, measuring 60 x 84 inches, is one of the most common bed sizes sold on the market today.
 It’s ideal for two adults with limited floor space in their bedrooms or single individuals who tend to move around when they sleep or share their bed with a pet.
 You can add to the versatility and appeal of a queen-size bed by choosing one with storage options.
 This will give you a comfortable bed to sleep in and great storage space to safely put away items you need only occasionally.

 The king bed size, measuring 76 x 80 inches, is the perfect couple’s bed.
 It is the same length as the queen-sized bed, but it has an additional 16 inches in width over the queen-sized variant.
 This gives the couple plenty of distance to complement their sleeping habits and is also big enough to squeeze in kids or pets.
+This bed is great for sleeping with your couple being with a less or more touchy sleep position, it gives space for the whole specturm.

 The California King bed, measuring 72 x 84 inches, is the biggest bed size on the market today.
 If you’re looking for an even bigger variant, you will have to opt for a custom fit.
 This bed is suitable for big master bedrooms and is generally used by tall individuals and couples who expect a little one to sneak in during the night into the additional space.